 Recycling of wood wastes is not done by all wood industries, particularly by smallholders.
 These wastes are normally used as fuel for brick making and partly also for cooking.
 At medium or large establishments some of the wastes, like: dry sawdust and chips, are being used as fuel for wood drying process.
 Bark and west sawdust are simply burned or dumped.

 The heating or calorific value is a key factor when evaluating the applicability of a combustible material as a fuel.
 The heating value of wood and wood waste depends on the species, parts of the tree that are being used (core, bark, stem, wood, branch wood, etc.) and the moisture content of the wood.
-The upper limit of the heating or calorific value of 100% dry wood on a weight basis is relatively constant, around 20 MJ/kg.
+The upper limit of the heating or calorific value of 100% dry wood on a weight basis is relatively constant, around 20 MJ/kg which makes it well-suited for conversion into wood pellets.